 Tourists behaving badly: Is the conduct of tourists getting worse?
 (Cnn.com/travel)

-Recently, we have all been reminded that the wounds of race inequities are still raw and bleeding in the United States.
+The wounds of race inequities are still raw and bleeding in the United States.
 If you've never seen the movie Crash, it's a powerful testimony to the prejudices we all carry.
 We can claim to be colorblind and have no racial bias, but that is simply not true.

 I have so appreciated the honesty of recent content creators like Robin DiAngelo, author of White Fragility. and Emmanuel Acho, spokesman in YouTube series Uncomfortable Conversations with a Black Man, who are helping to facilitate important conversations around race relations.